chapmanic/InvoiceApp-CRUD/README.md

     <img src="images/deletesc.png" alt="Home Page Screenshot" width="700" height="600">

 ### Advanced Search Functionality
 - **Search Invoices**: Users can search for invoices using keywords, with search capabilities designed to be flexible and user-friendly.
-The search is case-insensitive and can match partial entries, enhancing the application's usability.
+The search is case-insensitive and can match partial entries, enhancing the application's usability. <br>
 <img src="images/searchsc.png" alt="Home Page Screenshot" width="700" height="600">

 ### Secure and Scalable